Configuration

 These changes can be now done without restarting Collabora server.
 Collabora server will request a JSON response to the remote server every 60 second and if there is new changes in JSON it will overwrite coolwsd.xml settings.
 Thus, adding the respective WOPI hosts and locked_hosts to the allow/deny list.
 The configuration will take effect the next time a document gets open.

 Note: Collabora uses ETag header to identify whether the JSON is changed from last request or not.
-Therefore it is recommended to add ETag header in JSON response of remote server
+Therefore it is recommended to add ETag header in JSON response of remote server.

 Enable remote server configuration by adding url